 The purpose of this policy is to provide schools with a risk management approach for maintaining health and safety in the workplace.

-- The requires the Department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health.
+- The Occupational Health and Safety (OHS) Act (2004) requires the department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health.

 - The principal and/or their delegate must identify, assess, control, monitor and prioritise OHS risks.